-Fibre-rich whole grains play an important role in a balanced diet.
-Accredited Practising Dietitan Tim Cassettari explains why.
+Fibre-rich whole grains are vital to a balanced diet.
+Accredited Dietitan Tim Cassettari explains

 While we do benefit from limiting our intake of refined grain foods, such as white bread, refined cereals, white rice, biscuits, cakes and pastries, this is not a good reason for removing grain foods altogether.